kamalasaurus/processing-sketches/README.md

 ## Usage

-1. open a new terminal window, move to a directory you want this stuff to exist in, then copy/paste `curl https://kamalasaurus.github.io/processing-sketches/installer.sh | sh`
+1. open a new terminal window, move to a directory you want this stuff to exist in, then copy/paste `curl https://kamalasaurus.github.io/processing-sketches/installer.sh -sSf | sh`
 2. `cd processing-sketches`
 3. `npm start`